-This FAQ website provides sample questions and answers related to information provided in the NIH Funding Opportunity Announcement (FOA) PA-21-071
+This FAQ website provides sample questions and answers related to information provided in the NIH notice of funding opportunity: PA-23-189.

 What are Diversity Supplements?
-Diversity supplements are administrative supplements sponsored by the National Institutes of Health (NIH) that are intended to improve the diversity of the research workforce by recruiting and supporting post-baccalaureate, predoctoral students, post-doctorates, and eligible investigators from groups that have been shown to be underrepresented in health-related research.
-This supplement opportunity is also available to PD(s)/PI(s) of research grants who are or become disabled and need additional support to accommodate their disability in order to continue to work on the research project.
+Diversity supplements are administrative supplements sponsored by the National Institutes of Health (NIH) that are intended to improve the diversity of the research workforce by recruiting and supporting post-baccalaureate, predoctoral students, post-doctorates, and eligible investigators from diverse backgrounds, including those from groups demonstrated to be underrepresented in the biomedical, behavioral, clinical and social sciences.
+For more information about eligibility see the notice of funding opportunity: PA-23-189.

 Which NIDA-funded Principals Investigators (PI)s are eligible apply for Diversity Supplements?
 NIDA principal investigators (PIs) who hold active R, P, or other types of grant awards with a minimum of 1 year of funding remaining for post-baccalaureate candidates/trainees or 2 years of funding remaining for pre-doctoral candidates/trainees or 18 months of funding remaining for post-doctoral or investigator-level candidates/trainees are eligible to submit an application on behalf of a candidate/trainee from a group that is underrepresented in health-related research.

 Grant mechanisms/activity types eligible for a Diversity Supplement are: